 Teacher candidates will receive an email on the day the survey opens.
 If they haven’t completed the evaluations two days after surveys open, they will receive a reminder.
 If they still haven’t completed the survey by the day the survey closes (last day of class), they will receive a final reminder.
 Teacher candidates have one week to complete the surveys for summer session courses and two weeks for winter session courses.
 Student completion of online evaluations is voluntary.

 Teacher candidates may appeal decisions relating to their academic coursework.
 Appeals should first be directed to the instructor.
 If there is no resolution, appeals should be made in writing to the head of the department concerned.
 If it is an EDUC course (including practica or community field experience), the appeal is directed to the TEO.
 Appeals received by the associate dean within 60 days of the decision, will be reviewed and forwarded to the Committee on Curriculum, Admissions, Standings, and Appeals (CCASA).

-See UBC Teacher Education Program Policies and Guidelines > 3.0 Student Support > 3.11 Process for Academic Appeals, or speak with a program/practicum coordinator.
+See UBC Teacher Education Program Policies and Guidelines > 3.0 Student Support > 3.11 Process for Academic Appeals, or speak with a program coordinator/program manager.